crm416/crm416.github.io/_posts/2014-08-12-react_server_side_rendering.md

     </div>
     ```

-    React is somewhat space-sensitive: if you opt for the latter and try to render your component into the outermost `<div>`, React will infer that the `firstChild` of the `<div>` is actually a newline character, rather than your rendered React component.
-As a result, it'll just completely re-render it.
-It's unclear to me whether or not this is the intended behavior.
-(Whitespace does funny things to the `firstChild` property; see [here](https://developer.mozilla.org/en-US/docs/Web/API/Node.firstChild).)
+    React is somewhat space-sensitive: if you opt for the latter and try to render your component into the outermost `<div>`, React will infer that the `firstChild` of the `<div>` is actually a [newline character](https://developer.mozilla.org/en-US/docs/Web/API/Node.firstChild), rather than your rendered component.
+As a result, it'll completely re-render it.
+This is a [known issue](https://github.com/facebook/react/issues/996), but the fix isn't live yet.
 - To avoid re-rendering, the markup generated by the client and server must be _completely_ identical.
 That means, for example, that you can't pass down the initial props in a `<script>` tag _only_ on the server; otherwise, the checksums won't match up.
-As a rule of thumb, avoid any checks for `(typeof window !== 'undefined')` or whatnot when  writing any rendering-related code.
+As a rule of thumb, avoid any checks for `(typeof window !== 'undefined')` or whatnot when writing rendering-related code.

-## Resources
+{% anchor h2 %}Resources & Acknowledgements{% endanchor %}

-Finally, some links I found helpful:
+Here are some resources I found helpful (and referenced above):

 - Andrey Popp's [ReactAsync](https://github.com/andreypopp/react-async/tree/master/example) examples.
 - Andrey Popp's [react-quickstart](https://github.com/andreypopp/react-quickstart) guide.
 - Michael Hart's [react-server-example](https://github.com/mhart/react-server-example) repo.
 - Pete Hunt's [react-server-rendering-example](https://github.com/petehunt/react-server-rendering-example) repo.

+Finally, thanks to [Ben Alpert](http://benalpert.com/) ([@soprano](https://twitter.com/soprano)) for his feedback on a draft of this post.